voldemoriarty/nanoLinux/Readme.md

   - Run the `uboot.sh` script in top directory to download and build uboot.
 Also compiles the `u-boot.script` file.
 This creates a `sdfs` directory which contains the contents for the FAT partition of SDCard (`.rbf`, `u-boot.scr`, `zImage`).
   - Run the `linux.sh` script to download and build the latest kernel and buildroot based rootfs.
 The default buildroot config is `buildroot.config`.
 Creates a `rootfs` directory which contains the contents of ext3 partition.
   - Finally run `sdimg.sh` to build an SDCard image.
 Flash it with `dd`
+  - Run the Board with the card.
+The user name is `root` and password is `asad`

   ### Note:
   To customize UBoot/Linux/Buildroot, after they have been downloaded/built, you can stop the script, run `make menuconfig` in the corresponding directories.
 After customizing, re-run the corresponding `linux/uboot.sh` file.